chanshiyucx/blog/journal/004-interview-simulation.md

 I assigned a different range of development tasks, starting with simple ones and gradually increasing complexity until they were able to undertake all development tasks.

 The key challenge was building their confidence while maintaining code quality, so I established a standardized code review process to ensure code quality.

+> How do you balance writing code yourself versus mentoring junior developers?

+At Toyou Feiji, I split my time 80% coding and 20% mentoring three juniors.
+In daily development, I coded key UI components and guided juniors via code reviews.

+During the mentoring period, we have regular meetings to summarize and provide feedback to ensure that we learn something new each time.

 ### Deadlines / High-Pressure